FrancoisChastel/h/report.md

 h/panels/navbar.py : Create the binding and the elements of the navbar with the bind linked with api routes

-/h/config.py : Configure the whole application project.
+h/config.py : Configure the whole application project.

+h/util/redirects.py : Parse a list of redirects from a sequence of redirect specifiers.

+h/streamer/messages.py : Get message about annotation event to be sent to socket.

 4. Are exceptions taken into account in the given measurements?
 No.